travigd/documentation/dotnet-api/projections.md

 ### Abort a Projection

-Aborts an existing projection by its name.
+Aborts an existing projection by name.
 You must have access to a projection to abort it.

 ```csharp
 public Task AbortAsync(string name, UserCredentials userCredentials = null)